 Language requirements: None

-Advanced elective course work must be approved by the department.
-While the study of hydrology and water resources is interdisciplinary in nature, not all crosslisted courses may be used in the Master's Plan of Study.
-(Crosslisted courses are those in which HWR is not the home department, i.e. course instructors reside in another department.)
-The majority of course work must be completed with primary HWR department faculty members.
+Advanced elective course work (15 units total) must be approved by the Director of Graduate Studies-Hydrology.
+While the study of hydrology and water resources is interdisciplinary in nature, not all crosslisted courses in the catalog may be used in the Master's Plan of Study.
+(Crosslisted courses are those in which HWR is not the home department and the course instructors reside in other departments.)
+Students must complete at least 12 of 15 required units with HWRS Primary Faculty instructors.
+More information about required courses and pre-approved non-HWRS department courses is available in the HAS department's Master of Science Program Guide.